Summarised from Come as You Are by Emily Nagosky.

 And this was the topic of a discussion between myself & Victoria Cullen recently.
 I’ve written about Victoria before here – she is a Sex Educator and Researcher, and has a great sexuality blog called The Lubrarian.
 Continue reading Condom Prime-Time for Penis Lovers

-All of a sudden, the whole scientific community is in your bed, and you have to masturbate into a cup.
+All of a sudden, the whole scientific community is in this private sphere of your life, and you have to masturbate into a cup.

-But for some men, the idea may be particularly anxiety provoking and distressing.
+But for some people, the idea may be particularly anxiety provoking and distressing.

 Why does collection day cause anxiety?